madhavv197/madhavv197/README.md

 I am currently an aerospace engineering student at TU Delft.

+I am interested in machine learning for computer vision and time series data

 <!--
 **madhavv197/madhavv197** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.